Skip to main content

 The compiler converts FunC programs into Fift assembler code, generating the corresponding bytecode for the TON Virtual Machine.

-Developers and engineers can use its bytecode, which is structured as a tree of cells like all data in the TON Blockchain, to create smart contracts or run it on a local instance of the TVM.
+Developers can use this bytecode, which is structured as a Bag of Cells like all data in the TON Blockchain, to deploy smart contracts or run this bytecode on a local instance of the TVM.

-Using the Blueprint framework is the most convenient and quickest way to begin developing and compiling smart contracts.
+Using the Blueprint development environment is the most convenient and quickest way to begin developing and compiling smart contracts.
 Read more in the Blueprint section.

 Tutorials